 Because the duration of pressure elevation is a critical factor for prognosis, acute glaucoma is an emergency and should be treated as quickly as possible to decrease the pressure.
 Signs of glaucoma include redness, cloudy eye, tearing, loss of vision, an enlarged or “bulging” eye, lethargy, increased sleeping, or loss of appetite.
 The disease causes pain and headaches when the pressure is elevated.

-Glaucoma is unfortunately difficult to treat and there is no cure.
-Primary glaucoma is always bilateral, though not necessarily symmetric.
-Treatment is aimed at maintaining the pressure in a comfortable range and limiting damage to the retina and optic nerve.
-Topical drops are initiated and periodic rechecks are performed to ensure the pressure is within an acceptable range.
-Drops typically are effective for a period of time, but eventually the glaucoma overcomes our ability to control pressures medically.
-Surgery is recommended before complete loss of control with medications, which involves placing a gonioshunt or Ahmed valve.
+Surgery is recommended for primary glaucoma before complete loss of control with medications, which involves placing a gonioshunt or Ahmed valve.
 This procedure allows fluid to exit the eye through a one-way valve so if the pressure starts to increase the extra fluid can drain through the shunt.
 The average duration of control after this surgery is 1 year, but can range from several months to several years.
-Another surgical option is called ciliary body endolaser photoablation, which decreases the amount of fluid produced inside the eye.
-This procedure is not currently performed at Ophthalmology for Animals, but we are happy to refer you to an ophthalmologist that can offer this surgery.
+Another surgical option is called ciliary body endolaser photoablation, which decreases the amount of fluid produced inside the eye using a very small laser directed at the ciliary body inside the eye.
+This procedure is currently being performed at Ophthalmology for Animas with successful results.

 Prognosis depends on early detection and the patient’s response to therapy.
 Unfortunately, due to the nature of the disease many animals lose vision despite treatment.
 For blind, painful eyes permanent resolution of glaucoma is recommended via enucleation (removal of the eye), intrascleral prosthesis (replacing the contents of the eye with silicone), or chemical ciliary body ablation (destruction of the ciliary body with an intraocular injection).
 There are pros and cons to each of these treatments, which we are happy to discuss.